Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

 ##### Buildkite Integration

 The Buildkite source integration allows fetching builds data from the Buildkite CI.
-This integrations should be updated to return running builds as well as finished ones.
-Currently, the `BuildkiteSourceClientAdapter` fetches builds having the `BuildkiteBuildState.finished` state.
-The `finished` state is actually a shortcut for the set of `passed`, `failed`, `blocked`, `canceled` states and used for API requests to filter builds.
+This integration should be updated to return running builds as well as finished ones.
+Currently, the `BuildkiteSourceClientAdapter` fetches all builds having the `BuildkiteBuildState.finished` state.
+The `finished` state is a shortcut for the set of `passed`, `failed`, `blocked`, `canceled` states, and is used for API requests to filter builds.

-According to the above, the `BuildkiteSourceClientAdapter` doesn't filters builds by status - it requests builds by status.
+According to the above, the `BuildkiteSourceClientAdapter` doesn't filter builds by status - it requests builds by status.
 To include in-progress builds, the adapter is to request builds with statuses indicating progress.
 The Buildkite build can be one of the following states: `running`, `scheduled`, `passed`, `failed`, `blocked`, `canceled`, `canceling`, `skipped`, `not_run` (`finished` state is a shortcut for API requests).
-For the Buildkite integration we assume that the build is in-progress if this build has state `running` or `canceling`.
+For the Buildkite integration, we assume that the build is in progress if this build has a state `running` or `canceling`.
 So the integration should be updated to fetch such builds as well.

 Consider the following mapping of Buildkite state to Metrics `BuildStatus`: